NlGHT/LetItOut/README.md

 # Let It Out
 ![build status](https://github.com/NlGHT/LetItOut/actions/workflows/cmake.yml/badge.svg)

-Very simple text input to collect your thoughts by just writing everything that comes to mind line for line, thought by thought.
+Very simple text input app to collect your thoughts by just writing everything that comes to mind line for line, thought by thought.
 ### Focus on what matters.

 Qt6 application with KISS (Keep It Simple Stupid) in mind and focus on minimalism.